-Our analysis shows that there is an ERC20 inconsistency or incompatibility issue found in the audited token contracts.
-Specifically, zero amount transfers are not allowed and related events are not fired.
-In the surrounding two tables, we outline the respective list of basic view-only functions
+Our analysis shows that there is no ERC20 inconsistency or incompatibility issue found in the audited AVA token contract.
+In the surrounding two tables, we outline the respective list of basic view-only functions (Table 3.1) and key state-changing functions (Table 3.2) according to the widely-adopted ERC20 specification.